Multi-Cloud Trends: The Latest Trends of 2022

 Hybrid cloud technology models can include on-premises resources, dedicated private clouds, and multiple public clouds for applications and data.
 This gives organizations more control over how and where their data is stored.
 Companies may want to keep sensitive information on on-prem servers for security or compliance reasons while taking advantage of the scalable computing capacity of the cloud.

 You can see the growth happening already when you look at spending on the public cloud.
-Flexera’s 2021 State of the Cloud Report shows that more than a third of enterprises (36%) report annual spending on cloud computing exceeding $12 million — more than double the number of companies spending that much from the year before.
+Flexera’s 2022 State of the Cloud Report shows that more than a third of enterprises (37%) report annual spending on cloud computing exceeding $12 million.

 The way enterprises are approaching multi-cloud environments is evolving.
 Many organizations already have different applications or workloads running on different clouds, but they chose clouds on an ad hoc basis rather than as part of a strategic plan.
 Mixing multiple services, cloud providers, and cloud environments can quickly complicate architecture design and dependencies.

 As the cloud-native tech stack grows, companies will need to rethink their cloud strategy.
 A haphazard approach to digital transformation is a pathway to failure, as indicated by McKinsey’s report that 70% of complex, large-scale transformations fail to reach their goals due to poor planning.
 In the rush to add services and embrace multi-cloud, many organizations have moved quickly without the due diligence and strategic planning required to effectively create and optimize a long-term multi-cloud strategy.